Scranton Railway: History

-In 1900, it carried 10.5 million passengers.
+In 1900, the system carried 10.5 million passengers.

-In 1902, it operated more than 100 cars.

 In 1905, the railway was purchased by American Railways Company, a holding company that also owned the Altoona and Logan Valley Electric Railway, the People's Railway, the Springfield Railway Company, and other electric railways.
 (Note: The ARC also owned various electric utility companies through a 1901 merger with the Electric Company of America.
 In 1906, the Electric Company became the American Gas and Electric Company, which would be renamed American Electric Power in 1958.)

-In 1907, the railway owned 47.63 miles of track, and operated over 81.55 miles of track.

-In 1910, it operated five steam locomotives.

-In 1912, it carried 24 million passengers.
-A promotional book produced by the city's Board of Trade touted the "Gateway to the Clouds", a 12-mile, 54-minute ride from downtown Scranton that rose 1,200 feet to the resort area of Lake Moosic.
+In 1907, the railway owned 47.63 mi of track, and operated over 81.55 mi of track.
+Trolleys carried 24 million passengers in 1912.
+A promotional book produced by the city's Board of Trade touted the "Gateway to the Clouds", a 12 mi, 54-minute ride from downtown Scranton that rose 1200 ft to the resort area of Lake Moosic.
 This route traveled over the leased Scranton, Dunmore, and Moosic Lake Railroad.

-In the 1920s, ridership began to decline.
+Ridership began to decline in the mid 1920s.
 Long suburban lines were cut back as buses began to appear.
 In 1923, the Scranton Railway Company asked for and received approval from the local Public Service Commission to abandon its service from Scranton to Pittston.
 In 1925, it abandoned service from Old Forge to Duryea, where there was a connection to Wilkes-Barre.

-From 1925-28, the company was owned by National Public Service Corporation, which was soon taken over by Chicago businessman Samuel Insull's Middle West Utilities Co.
+From 1925 to 1928, the company was owned by National Public Service Corporation, which was soon taken over by Chicago businessman Samuel Insull's Middle West Utilities Company.
 Insull's Chicago-based business empire collapsed in 1932, whereupon the company passed to the Municipal Service Co.
 In 1934, the Scranton Railway was reorganized as Scranton Transit Company.

 Its last trolley car ran in 1954, its lines replaced by buses.

 Scranton Transit bus drivers and maintenance workers refused a new contract on November 15, 1971 over wage cuts and the company halted operations — service was never restarted.
 It was succeeded in 1972 by the County of Lackawanna Transit System.

+Rolling stock

+In 1902, it operated more than 100 cars.
+In 1910, it operated five steam locomotives.